MicrosoftDocs/architecture-center/docs/example-scenario/iot/vertical-buy-online-pickup-in-store.md

 ## Next Steps

-For more details on solutions, take a look at the below retail partner solutions.
+For more details on implementations, take a look at some of the below retail partner solutions.

 [Oneview Commerce](https://www.oneviewcommerce.com/)<br>
 [Ombori](https://ombori.com/)